pr0k/4_json/README.md

 # Prettify JSON

-The script converts a text file in JSON format and displays it on the command line in a pretty form
+The script converts a text file in JSON format and displays it on the command line in a pretty form of JSON

 # Quickstart